 Missed exams.
-Make-up exams will normally NOT be permitted.
-Making up an exam will only be allowed with a valid medical excuse.
-You must present to the Laboratory Director, within two (2) days of the missed exam, official written documentation that you were seen by a doctor.
-You must also state in writing (a) the doctor's name and phone number and (b), a signed statement authorizing us to discuss with the doctor whether you were too ill to take the exam.
+There are no makeup exams in the course.
+If a student misses an exam due to a true emergency, official written documentation (what you feel is appropriate to demonstrate a legitimate reason for missing said exam) should be submitted to the Laboratory Director, Dr. Chong-Cerrillo, within two (2) days of the missed exam.
+If it is a medical excuse, you must also state in writing (a) the doctor's name and phone number and (b), a signed statement authorizing us to discuss with the doctor whether you were too ill to take the exam.
 If you were seen at the USC Student Health Center, you must sign an "Authorization for Disclosure of Medical Information" form and list Dr. Chong-Cerrillo's name on the form.
 (Note that neither you nor the physician need to tell us the nature of your illness.)
 Please note that your physician has to be licensed to practice medicine by the State of California (www.medbd.ca.gov) and that it's considered unethical and unwise for a physician to provide medical care for a family member.
 We will contact the doctor and decide whether you have a valid excuse.
-If you do, the instructors will decide on an appropriate make-up.
-If you don't have a valid excuse (or fail to provide it within the allotted time), you will receive a zero for that exam.
+If you do, the instructors may, at their discretion, permit the use of the student's performance on other exams in determining the missed exam grade.
+If your excuse is judged not to be valid, or you do not provide it within the allotted time, you will receive a score of zero for the missed exam.

 Re-grades of exam questions.
 Your midterm exams will be handed back either in lab or lecture and the answer key will be posted.
-If you feel an error was made in the grading of your exam, you must submit your exam, along with a thoroughly written explanation of why you think your answer deserves more credit, to your TA within 1 week of the time it was returned to the entire class.
+If you feel an error was made in the grading of your exam, you must submit your exam, along with a Regrade Request Form in which you have thoroughly explained (typewritten) why you think your answer deserves more credit, to your TA within 1 week of the time it was returned to the entire class.
 Oral and email requests will not be considered.
 If you took the exam in pencil, we will not grant regrade requests.
 The entire answer will be re-graded, not just the part you think deserves more credit.
 Your score may increase or decrease as a result of a re-grade.